yogeshmpandey/yogeshmpandey.github.io/_posts/2017-10-17-Trek-to-Herzogstand-via-Heimgarten.md

 <img src="https://i.imgur.com/iqXbXAh.jpg" alt="logo">
 >From Herzogstand

-Walking down from Herzogstand you can see Berggasthaus, where you can take a break and enjoy Bavarian delicacies.There is also a ropeway that leads you directly to the city.
+Walking down from Herzogstand you can see Berggasthaus, where you can take a break and enjoy Bavarian delicacies.
+There is also a ropeway that leads you directly to the city.

 <img src="https://i.imgur.com/Fpj6KS5.jpg" alt="logo">